-When you drill 364 meters (1194 feet) down into Antarctic ice, taking out a cylindrical section called an ice core, you can find out about the Earth’s temperature and carbon dioxide levels from over 20,000 years ago.
+When you drill 364 meters (1194 feet) down into Antarctic ice, taking out a cylindrical section called an ice core, you can measure the Earth’s temperature and carbon dioxide levels from over 20,000 years ago.
 Information is held within the oxygen atoms in the ice and the air bubbles that formed within it.

 Measuring ice cores is an effective form of time travel for scientists like the British Antarctic Survey team, who are studying how the Earth’s climate is changing.
 And Antarctica is full of untapped information: